hishitathakkar/BigData_assignment3/README.md

 Summary

 This Quickstart enables users to build a scalable, automated, and efficient data pipeline for CO₂ emissions data using Snowflake and Snowpark, ensuring accurate and timely updates for environmental analytics.

+Required Attestation and Contribution Declaration
+WE ATTEST THAT WE HAVEN’T USED ANY OTHER STUDENTS’ WORK IN OUR ASSIGNMENT AND ABIDE BY THE POLICIES LISTED IN THE STUDENT HANDBOOK.
+Contribution:
+Example:
+● Hishita Thakkar: 33 1/3%
+● Asavari Shejwal: 33 1/3%
+● Pratik Kanade: 33 1/3%
+Links to GitHub tasks and tasks owned by each member